Professional Summary

 STA 490 - Capstone Course in Statistics

-Course will synthesize lessons learned throughout the students career with the goal of preparing students for work as professional statisticians.
-Topics will include report writing, presentations, statistical consulting, sampling design, and resume writing.
+Course synthesized lessons learned throughout the students career with the goal of preparing students for work as professional statisticians.
+Topics included report writing, presentations, statistical consulting, sampling design, and resume writing.

 STA 419 - Basics of Statistical Learning

-This course will provide an introduction to statistical learning and predictive modeling.
+This course provided an introduction to statistical learning and predictive modeling.
 Tools will be developed for visualizing and understanding complex data sets.
 All data analysis will be done using the statistical programming language R.

 STA 321 - Topics in Advanced Statistics

-Course will cover select topics in categorical analysis, nonparametrics and time series analysis.
+Course covered select topics in categorical analysis, nonparametrics and time series analysis.
 Emphasis will be placed on statistical programming, particularly simulations.

 STA 320 - Experimental Design

-The purpose of this course is to guide students in learning how to design, conduct and analyze the results of scientific studies so that valid and objective inferences about the population are obtained.
+This course guided students in learning how to design, conduct and analyze the results of scientific studies so that valid and objective inferences about the population are obtained.
 It will cover ANOVAs, block, factorial, and split plot designs, as well as response surface analysis.

 STA 311 - Intro Statistical Computing and Data Management

-Course will give students the ability to manage and manipulate data effectively, conduct basic statistical analysis, and generate reports and graphics primarily using the SAS Statistical Software Program.
+Course gave students the ability to manage and manipulate data effectively, conduct basic statistical analysis, and generate reports and graphics primarily using the SAS Statistical Software Program.